madsehansen/MediocreProgramming/Material/Miscellaneous/object_orientation.md

 ## Classes may inherit eachother
 - Should follow the Liskov principle
-- Inherit, not to reuse code, but to allow other, existing code to use this class
+- Inherit, not to reuse code, but to allow other, existing code, to use this class
 - C++ allows multiple inheritance

 ### Should follow the Liskov principle